Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Johnny Appleseed Day

-According to Henry David Thoreau, an apple grown from seed tastes “sour enough to set a squirrel’s teeth on edge and make a jay scream.”
+"An apple grown from seed tastes 'sour enough to set a squirrel’s teeth on edge and make a jay scream.'”

 Johnny Appleseed is an American folk hero based on frontier nurseryman John Chapman, who established orchards throughout the American Midwest.